Tuesday, June 16, 2009

 2-Basic Combat Style, Exploits 2/encounter

-A Swashbuckler is nothing if not stylish, and so at level two she begins to develop a fighting style all her own.
+-Combat Style: A Swashbuckler is nothing if not stylish, and so at level two she begins to develop a fighting style all her own.
 A Swashbuckler may choose between two fighting styles, the Extraordinary Style and the Supernatural Style.

 -Extraordinary Style (Ex): The Swashbuckler becomes a master of acrobatic combat.
 Upon selecting Extraordinary Style, the Swashbuckler may immediately select a bonus feat from the following list.
 She must meet all prerequisites for that feat: